 The first thing Steven Bensinger, PhD, wants people to know about the burgeoning field of immunology is that it's not a clinical field in and of itself.
 Instead, it focuses on basic science.

-When asked, "What does an immunologist do?"
-Dr. Bensinger, associate professor of pathology and laboratory medicine and molecular and medical pharmacology at UCLA, responds: "We study how the immune system operates in normal health and how it contributes to disease."
+To explain what an immunology does, Dr. Bensinger responds: "We study how the immune system operates in normal health and how it contributes to disease."

 Forging a career

 Dr. Bensinger has an unusual background.
 He earned a doctor of veterinary medicine degree before completing his PhD in immunology.
 His graduate work focused on transplantation.

 "I was trained in a transplant lab where we studied cardiology in the context of heart transplants," he says.
 "My mentor in that lab was a nephrologist who did kidney transplants."

 As he was finishing his PhD, Dr. Bensinger became interested in metabolism.
 Following a postdoctoral fellowship in lipid metabolism at UCLA, he knew he wanted to combine his interests in lipid metabolism and immunology.

 "My lab now focuses on immunometabolism and the idea that metabolic and immune processes inform each other constantly at a molecular level," he explains.
 "When a person becomes infected with a virus, it attempts to replicate by taking over the host's metabolism.
 We've discovered that the immune system senses that change and turns on a metabolic response to fight the virus.
 No one would have thought that five years ago."

 In the future, the field of immunology promises to yield several discoveries significant to human health.